apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 For tasks that require a larger model, Apple has [Private Cloud Compute](https://security.apple.com/blog/private-cloud-compute/).
 They’ve smartly leaned hard into their culture as a privacy-first company, and developed a way to do GenAI work on the server in a remarkably private and secure way.
 Like the on-device strategy, this approach makes a ton of sense for Apple, since it leverages their existing strengths in business model, secure toolchains, and Apple Silicon.

 While easy tasks are handled by their on-device models, Apple’s cloud is used for what I’d call moderate-difficulty work: summarizing long emails, generating patches for Photos’ Clean Up feature, or refining prose in response to a prompt in Writing Tools.
+In my testing, Clean Up works quite well, and the other server-driven features are what you'd expect from a medium-sized model: nothing impressive.

 Users shouldn’t need to care whether a task is completed locally or not, so each feature just quietly uses the backend that Apple feels is appropriate.
 The relative performance of these two systems over time will probably lead to some features being moved from cloud to device, or vice versa.